AlexMartinez-DataEnthusiast/DataScience-Salary_Estimator/README.md

 The project consists of the following components:

 ## - `data`
 This directory contains the dataset used for training and testing the models.
 The dataset is sourced from various job boards and includes features such as work experience, job title, salary, and company size.
+Here's the [resource link] for you to download some other code examples.

 The dataset for this project includes the following variables: